Wiardi/PythonScripts/README.md

 This script retrieves emails from a local client via Win32, then uses ChatGPT to summarize their contents and highlight the most important action items.

+## WeekMealPlanner.py

+Leaverages my Obsidian database to retrieve the various lunch salads i have stored there.
+Then shows them in a Windows GUI to let me chose which ones i will make for the week and makes, automaticly a shopping list to buy the ingredients.